 Months pass.
 Budget gets allocated.
 A vendor gets paid.

-This customer did none of this.
-They went from AppSumo Tier 3 (September 2022) to v7 Ultra to v8 Enterprise (March 31, 2026) through the product's own self-serve pricing flow.
-The upgrade was triggered not by a sales engagement but by their direct experience of value: the Service Pro Dashboard worked, their business ran on it, they wanted to keep running it, they picked the tier that fit.
+This operator did none of this.
+They moved up through the product's own self-serve pricing flow, tier by tier, over time.
+The upgrade was triggered not by a sales engagement but by their direct experience of value: the dashboard worked, their business ran on it, they wanted to keep running it, they picked the tier that fit.

 Four specific things this build validates about Taskade Genesis, in decreasing order of how much we feared they might not be true.